louiskhenghao/frontend-stack/README.md

 # to run project in android emulator
 $ yarn mobile:android

-# to build project for ios e2e testing
+# to build project for e2e testing
-$ yarn mobile:ios-build-e2e
+$ yarn mobile:e2e:build

-# to run ios e2e testing in emulator
+$ yarn mobile:e2e:build:ios
-$ yarn mobile:ios-test-e2e
+$ yarn mobile:e2e:build:android

-# to build project for android e2e testing
+# to run project e2e testing
-$ yarn mobile:android-build-e2e
+$ yarn mobile:e2e:run

-# to run android e2e testing in emulator
+$ yarn mobile:e2e:run:ios
-$ yarn mobile:android-test-e2e
+$ yarn mobile:e2e:run:android

-# to generate apk, please do not use this to send to client, for internal use only
+# to generate apk (do not use this to send to client, for internal use only)
 $ yarn mobile:generate-apk

 # to generate icon automatically for project (refer mobile/project.json to check or modify the icon path )